A guide to the importance of music in our everyday lives

 Most notably Taylor Swift, who was named artist of the decade in 2020.
-Other singer-songwriters like Adele, Amy Whinehouse, and Leonard Cohen had huge hits over the last two decades.
+Other singer-songwriters like Adele, and Amy Whinehouse had huge hits over the last two decades.

 Country music has remained a dominant force in the American music scene with both traditional country music and country-pop being popular.